mosidrum/Portfolio/README.md

 ### Usage

-To run the project, execute the following command: Open the file with your default brower
+To run the project, execute the following command: Clone the repo and open the index.html file with your default browser

 <!--
 Example command: